 At Beyond Words, we’re looking for cutting-edge nonfiction books in the genre of Body, Mind & Spirit.

-- Transformation/Social Movements—Titles that foster the power of change by individuals and groups to expand and raise awareness in communities, institutions, and, ultimately, globally.
+- Transformation: Titles that foster the power of change by individuals and world communities to expand and raise consciousness.

-- The Power is Yours: Titles that foster and inspire kids' power to incite change and to expand and raise awareness (including activism and entrpreneurism).
+- The Power is Yours: Titles that foster and inspire kids' power to incite change and to expand and raise awareness through innovative ideas, practices, and goal-oriented actions about personal purpose and mission, responsibility, and mindfulness.
+Can include topics such as activism, entrepreneurism, and discovering a vocation, interest, or passion.

 - Hale and Hearty: Titles that nurture wellness and healthy living for the whole individual, especially as it pertains to self-image, self-esteem, and self-awareness (including conscious beauty, food/diet, art and healing, death/dying/grief).